-Committee will monitor compliance with the Executive Officer Stock Ownership Guidelines and has the authority to establish, review and approve the guidelines as it deems appropriate.
-During 2022, each of Mr. Sacks, Mr. Schlosberg and Mr. Kelly were in compliance with the Executive Officer Stock Ownership Guidelines by holding the required number of shares.
+The Compensation Committee will monitor compliance with the Amended and Restated Executive Officer Stock Ownership Guidelines and has the authority to establish, review and approve the guidelines as it deems appropriate.

+During 2023, each of Mr. Sacks, Mr. Schlosberg and Mr. Kelly were in compliance with the Executive Officer Stock Ownership Guidelines.

-Clawback Policy
+Clawback Provisions